Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 procurement

-Establishes requirements and procedures regarding the purchase or acquisition of unmanned aircraft systems by state and local government entities.
+Legislation regulating the purchase or acquisition of certain unmanned aircraft systems by state agencies and entities.
+Signed into law as Chapter 95, Effective July 27, 2026.

 View source